 Some permitting/regulatory agencies may require an oxygen depletion test as well which will validate the absence of oxygen in the space.
 These tests are often requested as back-up data to the initial CO2 test or as testing when other inert gases like Argon or Nitrogen are used as a suppressant.
 In these cases we recommend our 0-25% Oxygen Sampling Data Logger.

 Additionally, some fire inspectors are starting to require the addition of a fixed CO2 monitor where the high-pressure CO2 cylinders or low-pressure bulk storage tanks are housed.
 Storing the massive amount of gases required to operate a suppression system leaves the end user susceptible to potential CO2 leakage.
 While neither the NFPA nor the International Fire Code have yet to expand CO2 monitoring requirements beyond beverage delivery systems both organizations are considering language that would expand the monitoring requirement to all stored gases.

-For more information on Fire Suppression Testing and CO2 Safety Devices, Visit Us - Here.
+For more information on fire suppression testing and CO2 Safety Devices contact us.